ODEX-TOS/tos-desktop-environment/README.md

 docker run -v "$(pwd):/data" tde-test-suite
 ```

-Alternativly we have provided a docker-compose file that does this all for you
+Alternatively we have provided a docker-compose file that does this all for you

 ```sh
 docker-compose up